 MPH in Maternal and Child Health

-Paola Torres is currently a first-year MPH student in the Community Health Sciences division with a concentration in Maternal and Child Health.
+Paola Torres is currently a second-year MPH student in the Community Health Sciences division with a concentration in Maternal and Child Health.
 She received her Bachelor of Science degree in Community Health from the University of Illinois at Urbana-Champaign in May of 2016 with a double concentration in Health Education and Promotion, Health Planning, and Administration.
 During her undergrad experience at UIUC, Paola completed her Prenatal Internship at Francis-Nelson Health Center in Champaign, Illinois.
 She also worked as a Medical Interpreter.
 Currently, she is a Clinical Research Coordinator for the University of Illinois Cancer Center with a research concentration in breast, cervical, lung, and colorectal cancer.

 Before her work at the Cancer Center, Paola worked for the Coordination of Healthcare for Complex Kids (CHECK) grant in the Department of Pediatrics.
 Paola assisted patients and physicians to educate, reinforce, and coordinate care plans to improve patient knowledge, self-management of chronic illnesses, and clinical outcomes.
 She specialized in assisting patients with sickle cell, asthma, and prematurity.
 Paola’s public health experiences place an emphasis on patient engagement, the ability to access quality care, and disease management.

 Paola’s interests within maternal and child health are reproductive and maternal health and cancer screenings in the Latinx community.